VLARLKit/VLARLKit/README.md

 ### 2. Model Backends (choose one you need)

-Each model backend runs from its own uv project with its own dependencies.
+Each model backend uses its own uv project with its own dependencies.
 This keeps base-model repositories separate from the core package while still training the model in the main `torchrun` process.